J1407b: 2017 ALMA imaging

+Follow-up and non-detection

+ALMA radio images of J1407b's expected location in 2017 (left panel) and 2024 (right panel), showing no conclusive detection of J1407b.
+The bright spot circled in the 2017 image did not reappear in the 2024 image, so it is likely not a real object.

 In 2019, Kenworthy and collaborators attempted a follow-up search for J1407b using high-resolution imaging by the Very Large Telescope.
 These images, which were taken in near-infrared light, did not detect the ALMA object and showed no signs of 6 Jupiter mass substellar objects beyond 30 AU (0.25 arcseconds) nor 4 Jupiter mass objects beyond 100 AU (0.70 arcseconds) from V1400 Centauri.
-These non-detections in near-infrared wavelengths place an upper mass limit of 6 Jupiter mass for the ALMA object, which would make it a sub-brown dwarf or a rogue planet since it lies below the 13 Jupiter mass threshold for brown dwarfs.
-It is possible that the ALMA object could be a young ejected planet, although if it is J1407b, then its transverse velocity would suggest that it did not originate from the Scorpius–Centaurus association.
+These non-detections in near-infrared wavelengths place an upper mass limit of 6 Jupiter mass for the ALMA object.

 While the properties of the ALMA object appear to match those of J1407b, it has only been observed once, making it uncertain whether its motion aligns with the expected direction and speed.

-It is possible that the ALMA object could be a stationary background galaxy or a spurious detection caused by image noise, although these two possibilities are considered unlikely.
-ALMA reobserved V1400 Centauri in June and July 2024, which may provide insight into the object's nature once the data is analyzed and published.
+In 2024, V1400 Centauri was observed again by ALMA and the results were published in 2025.
+No object was detected at the expected position, meaning that the 2017 detection was either noise or was caused by an object that dimmed afterward.
+The lack of a radio signal rules out the possibility that J1407b has a thick disk dominated by dust grains larger than 1 millimeter in size.
+However, it remains possible that J1407b could have either a thin or flared disk shape containing submillimeter-sized dust grains.